mailgun/documentation/source/api-ip-pools.rst

      DELETE /v1/ip_pools/{pool_id}

 Deletes an IP Pool.
-If an IP Pool is assigned to a domain, you must provide a replacement IP option (shared, dedicated or another IP Pool)
+If an IP Pool is assigned to a domain, you must provide a replacement IP option (shared, dedicated or another IP Pool).

 .. container:: ptable